 Providing a moist environment is vital for the prevention of under-watering, especially in the winter months while the heaters are operating.
 Those placed in hangers at height are more likely to experience dehydration due to the movement of heat within a room.
 Either mist the foliage weekly or introduce a humidity tray to reduce the chance of browning leaf-tips and death.

-Feed once or twice a month using either houseplant feed or a general purpose feed at half strength.
+Feed your plant every four waters using a 'Houseplant' labelled fertiliser in the growing period, before reducing this to every six in the autumn and winter.
 Never directly apply a 'ready to use' fertiliser without a pre-water beforehand, as it may result in chemical root burn and yellowed leaves.

 If you still can't find the answer to your specific houseplant problem, book a 1-to-1 video call with Joe Bagley to point you in the right direction today.